denten-books/plain-text/0-intro.md

 in some cases the management of digital rights (DRM) at the level of hardware.
-An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Building on the recent work of scholars like Lev Manovich, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring implicit control structures once again under the purview of interpretation and critique [@manovich_there_2011; @gitelman_paper_2014; @hu_prehistory_2015].
+An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Building on the recent work of scholars like Wendy Chun, Tung-Hui Hu, Caroline Levine, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring implicit control structures once again under the purview of interpretation and critique [@chun_programmed_2011; @gitelman_paper_2014; @hu_prehistory_2015;
+@levine_forms:_2015].

 My notion of poetics builds also on the long history of literary theory, combined here with practices borrowed from software engineering and computer